arcvelit/JSON/README.md

 * `JSON_LEXER_DEBUG` logging the type of JSON token that is lexed.

 ## Getting started
-Start by including the header.
-Since this is a stb-style library, you must define the `JSON_IMPLEMENTATION` directive.
+First, include the header - since this is a stb-style library, you must define the `JSON_IMPLEMENTATION` directive for implementation.

 Let's allocate an array and print the JSON wraps to the console.